walmartlabs/lacinia/docs/resolve/decorator.rst

 .. literalinclude:: ../_examples/decorator.edn
    :language: clojure

-A full implementation may want to be more focused (perhaps driven by meta-data on the function); this decorator will be applied to all resolver functions in the schema, *including* those that are part of the :doc:`Introspection Schema <../introspection>`.
+A full implementation may want to be more focused, for performance reasons (perhaps driven by meta-data on the function); this decorator will be applied to all non-default resolver functions in the schema, *including* those that are part of the :doc:`Introspection Schema <../introspection>`.